BrowseHandsfree/FacePointer/README.md

   // Configs specific to plugins
   plugin: {
+    click: {
+      // Morphs to watch for and their required confidences
+      morphs: {
+        0: .5,
+        1: .5
+      }
+    },

     vertScroll: {
       // The multiplier to scroll by.
 Lower numbers are slower
       scrollSpeed: .15,